mihumouse/Java-Mock-Testing-Notes/README.md

         // prints "one" - the first element of a list System.out.println(spy.get(0));

-        // size() method was stubbed - 100 is printed
+        // because 'size()' was stubbed, so 100 is printed System.out.println(spy.size());
-        System.out.println(spy.size());

         // optionally, you can verify